 - treatments for lows (glucose tablets or gels that are quickly absorbed)

 It may be advisable to consult a doctor to assess your state of health.
-He or she can give you valuable advice on the best times to run and help you adjust your insulin doses.
-For example, some runners reduce the basal rate of their pump up to 1 hour before a race.
+They can give you valuable advice on the best times to run and help you adjust your insulin doses.
+For example, some runners with Type 1 diabetes reduce the basal rate of their pump up to 1 hour before a race.

 During the run

-Let’s go for a run!
+Let’s go!
 The important thing is to listen to your body and stop the effort as soon as the first symptoms appear.
 If you have a hypoglycemic episode, treat your low immediately using your prescribed treatment method to get your sugar back in range.
 Only return to your run if you feel better.